robertmand/FAIR-DaSH/_episodes/ep2.md

 B) Licence

-- One of resources that can help you is **FAIRsharing**, it provides a registry for different databases and repositories.
+- One of resources that can help you is  [FAIRsharing](https://fairsharing.org/), it provides a registry for different databases and repositories.
 Here is an example where the FAIR sharing provides you with information regarding [protein database](https://fairsharing.org/FAIRsharing.rtndct).
 It has the following information
 - General information
 - Which policies use this database?
 - Related community standards